juliaziqingcai/NSERC-USRA-2019/JULIACOPY/README.txt

-README:		For all currently in-active (not in use OR not of interest at the moment)
+README:		For all folders in the JULIACOPY of the NSERC-USRA-2019 GitHub repository
-		Summer 2019 NSERC-USRA Folder Program files

 AUTHORS:	Julia Cai, ALexa de Grandmont